luismiguelcasadodiaz/Born2beRoot/README.md

 ## Virtual box network configuration

-An important decision for this proyect is about virtual machine conectivity.
-Virtualbox offers several option.
+An important decision for this project is about virtual machine connectivity.
+Virtualbox offers several options.
-I selected bridget cause i want to access Born2beRoot from other computers in my network [In this instructions] (https://www.virtualbox.org/manual/ch06.html) you find a summary table wiht in/out connectivity posibilities offered by each option
+I selected Bridget cause I want to access Born2beRoot from other computers in my network [In this instructions] (https://www.virtualbox.org/manual/ch06.html) you find a summary table with in/out connectivity possibilities offered by each option

 |Mode      | VM-->Host | VM<--Host  |VM1<-->VM2|VM-->Net/LAN|VM<--Net/LAN|
 |:---------|:---------:|:----------:|:--------:|:----------:|:----------:|